Isuru-rana/j1939-ESP32/README.md

 transport_traits::send(t, p);
 ```

-DBC files are useful, but don't directly play well in constrained devices.
+DBC files are useful, but don't always play well in constrained devices.
 With `embr::j1939`,
-compile-time traits are available for you to interrogate, or ignore completely - "only pay for what you use"
+compile-time traits are available for interrogation, or to ignore completely - "only pay for what you use"

 ### Features include: